MSc in Contemporary Person Centred Psychotherapy and Application

 Please note: Should you wish to apply for this course, you will need to attend an Introductory Workshop before completing and submitting a formal application.
 For more information, please select the ‘Introductory Workshop’ option from the sidebar on the left of your screen.

-A part-time course running one weekend per month over a 10 unit year and leading to a Masters qualification in Person Centred Psychotherapy.
+A part-time course running one weekend per month over a 10 unit year and leading to a Masters qualification in Person Centred Psychotherapy and Application.
 On successful graduation, along with the MSc in Psychotherapy, the course confers individual registration with the UKCP as a psychotherapist and eligibility for registration with the European Association for Psychotherapy.
 (EAP)

 This course aims to support students to develop as sophisticated Person Centred therapists familiar with issues and approaches used in a variety of settings where contemporary therapeutic work is evolving and able to relate these to the Person Centred approach.

 The course will provide opportunities for in-depth exploration of: